-This is the next vivid example of the incorrect watermarking photos.
-There are too sharp and eye-catching tone and font, and a large amount of unnecessary information.
-Do not write phrases or long sentences, remember that a watermark is an understandable information about the creator of the image, which is not conspicuous and does not spoil the aesthetics of the image.
+This is the next vivid example of the watermarking photos incorrectly.
+The tone and font are too sharp and eye-catching, and there is a a large amount of unnecessary information.
+Do not write phrases or long sentences; remember that a watermark is an understandable piece of information about the creator of the image, which is not conspicuous and does not spoil the aesthetics of the image.
 Put your photography logo and that’s it.

 3. Incorrect watermark placing

 MISTAKE: incorrect placement of the watermark and a too-big size.

 The text tone and font are chosen well, as it’s not flashy, but when creating a watermark for photography, do not forget about the basic rule that the watermarks should be placed only in the corners of the photo and have a smaller size.